Learn about nectarine benefits and how to include this tasty fruit in your family’s diet.

 Nectarines: peaches without the fuzz?
 Well, not exactly.
-Nectarines are similar to peaches, both originating in China more than 2000 years ago, and cultivated in ancient Persia, Greece and Rome.
-They were grown in Great Britain in the late 16th or early 17th centuries, and were introduced to America by the Spanish.
-Nectarines are smaller than peaches and have a smooth golden yellow skin with shades of red.
-The yellow flesh often may have a pink tinge, and they have a distinct aroma and more pronounced flavor than the peach.
+Nectarines and peaches come from the same plant species, the Prunus persica, but the nectarine is of a different variety.
+Nectarines get their characteristically smooth skin from the expression of a recessive allele.
+(1) They are also smaller in size than peaches and have a smooth golden yellow exterior with shades of red.
+The yellow flesh may often have a pink tinge, and they have a distinct aroma and more pronounced flavor than the peach.

 - Look for fruit with no blemishes on the skin.
-Avoid extremely hard or dull colored fruits and instead choose nectarines that are barely soft to the touch.
+Avoid extremely hard or dull-colored fruits and instead choose nectarines that are barely soft to the touch.

 - Avoid fruit that is too soft, wrinkled, or has punctured skin.